 Photos: photos.google (by Stefan), photos.google (by Piotr), and all in one tar.

-Here is a tentative list of participants: Oswin Aichholzer, Fidel Barrera-Cruz, Csaba Biró, Jean Cardinal, Louis Esperet, Stefan Felsner, Radoslav Fulek, Jerry Griggs, Michael Hoffman, Konstanty Junosza-Szaniawski, Gwenaël Joret, Hal Kierstead, Kolja Knauer, Tomasz Krawczyk, Michał Lasoń, Tomasz Łuczak, Ryan Martin, Piotr Micek, Tillmann Miltzow, Patrice Ossona de Mendez, Alexander Pilz, Jean-Florent Raymond, Paweł Rzążewski, Heather Smith, Jerry Spinrad, Christoph Standke, Hendrik Schrezenmaier, Libby Taylor, Casey Tompkins, Tom Trotter, Torsten Ueckerdt, Birgit Vogtenhuber, Bartosz Walczak, Veit Wiechert, and Marcin Witkowski.
+Participants: Oswin Aichholzer, Fidel Barrera-Cruz, Csaba Biró, Jean Cardinal, Louis Esperet, Stefan Felsner, Radoslav Fulek, Jerry Griggs, Michael Hoffman, Konstanty Junosza-Szaniawski, Gwenaël Joret, Hal Kierstead, Kolja Knauer, Tomasz Krawczyk, Michał Lasoń, Tomasz Łuczak, Ryan Martin, Piotr Micek, Tillmann Miltzow, Patrice Ossona de Mendez, Alexander Pilz, Jean-Florent Raymond, Paweł Rzążewski, Heather Smith, Jerry Spinrad, Christoph Standke, Hendrik Schrezenmaier, Libby Taylor, Casey Tompkins, Tom Trotter, Torsten Ueckerdt, Birgit Vogtenhuber, Bartosz Walczak, Veit Wiechert, and Marcin Witkowski.

 The workshop took place in Gułtowy Palace near Poznań in Poland.